MuhammadWaleed77/T-Smart/README.md

 # T-Smart

-The code for the research work will soon be avaliable as we are still working on it.
+The code for the research work will soon be available as we are still working on it.